Joe Biden is hardly the free trader Asia is hoping for | DW | 13.11.2020

 Even traditional allies like the European Union and Japan were not spared by the self-proclaimed tariff man.
 The past four years have seen Trump slap tariffs on a wide array of European goods from jets to wine and cheese.
 The automakers from the EU barely survived with the specter of punitive tariffs constantly hanging over them.

-But Trump reserved the worst treatment for China, imposing tariffs on nearly three-quarters of everything the US buys from the Asian economic powerhouse from handbags to hydraulic turbines and banning tech champions such as Huawei and curbing exports to leading Chinese chipmakers on national security grounds.
+But Trump reserved the worst treatment for China, imposing tariffs on nearly three-quarters of everything the US buys from the Asian economic powerhouse from handbags to hydraulic turbines, banning tech champions such as Huawei, and curbing exports to leading Chinese chipmakers on national security grounds.

 India wasn't spared tariffs and other punitive measures either despite the apparent bonhomie between Trump and Prime Minister Narendra Modi.
-Vietnam was kept on the edge with threats of tariffs after the US-China trade war saw its trade surplus with the US rise.
+Vietnam has been kept on the edge with threats of tariffs after the US-China trade war saw its trade surplus with the US rise.

 That's why a Biden win has come as a sigh of relief for Asian economies.
 They can look forward to a less confrontational and more predictable regime in Washington D.C. that's more likely to engage in talks to iron out differences than unilaterally launch trade wars.